-The above settings are defaulted with the DEFAULT menu in keypad menu section.
-If user defaults GPS Master Clock Model MC-1-U settings using keypad menu, user should take care of all outputs affected due to default i.e. time & date on GPS display, events connected to peripheral devices, time frame coming on COM2 terminal of GPS Master Clock Model MC-1-U device.
+The above settings are defaulted with the" SET TO DEFAULT" menu in keypad menu section.
+If user defaults GPS Master Clock Model MC-1-U settings using keypad menu.
+All the values given in above table will be set to default.
+User should take care of all outputs affected due to default i.e. time & date on GPS display, events connected to peripheral devices, time frame coming on COM2 terminal of GPS Master Clock Model MC-1-U device.
 This default command does not affect the NTP Ports IP address configuration, SPD value, Manual time.
+Password will be set to default in case of entering "SET TO DEFAULT" command either by LHMI OR through serial communication else it will be remain same as you configure earlier. -- ---